aicollectiveng/Nigeria-AI-Repository/README.md

   - [Nkenne](https://www.nkenne.com/) - A learning app offering lessons and translation features for Nigerian languages such as Igbo, Yoruba, Hausa, Nigerian Pidgin, and more, with mobile-first experiences for language learning and localization.
   - [Wazobia Translator](https://wazobia-translator.soft112.com/#:~:text=Wazobia%20Translator%20is%20a%20simple,%2C%20Igbo%20to%20Hausa%2C%20etc.) - An open-source chatbot and translator available on GitHub, Wazobia can translate between English and Nigeria’s three top languages: Hausa, Igbo, and Yoruba.
 Designed as a tool for developers and language learners.
   - [Nigeria Learning Passport](https://nlp.education.gov.ng/) - A government and UNICEF initiative, it is an e-learning and language platform supporting core Nigerian languages.
 It provides online and offline language lessons and digital education resources, aiming for inclusivity and accessibility for all children.
+  - [AfricanVoices](https://africanvoices.io/) - African Voices is a platform that democratizes access to African speech data, enabling researchers and developers to build inclusive AI and voice technologies for African languages.

 * ### **[Academic-Industry Collaborations]()** –